 - Hosting — Amazon Web Services (AWS).

-As you can see, we offer Ruby on Rails as the main application framework.
+As you can see, we offer Ruby on Rails as the main application framework for building a website like Airbnb.
 It will assist you in developing your MVP website rapidly and affordably, and Rails will also make your online marketplace platform scalable, productive, and protected.

 3. Define the functionality required for a rental marketplace

-Here is the core functionality required for an accommodation rental marketplace:
+Here is the core functionality required for an accommodation rental marketplace like Airbnb:

 Authorization and roles